gabrielasimon21/python-project/README.md

     * `.streamlit/`
         * `config.toml`: Global visual configurations (theme colors and fonts) for Streamlit.
     * `data/`
         * `worldwide-travel-cities.csv`: The dataset used for analysis.
 Downloaded from Kaggle and stored locally.
-The [data](https://www.kaggle.com/datasets/furkanima/worldwide-travel-cities-ratings-and-climate/data) should be downloaded in your machine and stored in the folder `data/`.
+To run locally, the [data](https://www.kaggle.com/datasets/furkanima/worldwide-travel-cities-ratings-and-climate/data) should be downloaded in your machine and stored in the folder `data/`.
     * `src/`
         * `__init__.py`: Makes the `src/` directory a Python package.
         * `data_utils.py`: Functions for loading and cleaning the CSV data using caching.